Teaching – Frequently Asked Questions

 What do I do if I catch a student cheating or plagiarizing?

-Sadly, academic dishonesty is on the rise in universities all across the country.
+Sadly, academic dishonesty is a factor in classrooms all across the country.
 If you are the instructor of record, you should have clear policies regarding academic dishonesty in your syllabus.
 Respond accordingly and then submit the case to the Honor Committee, which is affiliated with the Office for Academic Integrity.
 If you are a TA for someone, consult the faculty member immediately with your concern and your evidence.

 For more information about the Honor Code, click here.